kfahn22/ml-facemesh/README.md

 }
 ```

+I used the FaceMesh mesh map as a guide for the placement.

 <p align="center"><img src="make-pumpkin-face/mesh_map.jpg" alt="FaceMesh mesh map" width="800px"></p>

-It was a little tricky getting the eyes, nose, and mouth positioned so that there were no distortions in the uvTexture added by the FaceMesh keypoints.
+It was a little tricky getting the eyes, nose, and mouth positioned so that there were no distortions in the uvTexture.
 Once I had the eyes, nose, and mouth positioned properly, I rendered them on top of a pumpkin image.

 <p align="center"><img src="pumpkin-face/pumpkin_face.jpg" alt="Pumpkin face" width="800px"></p>